sergiocollado/potpourri/Notes_on_linux.md

   Using the commands **who** or **users** reports the current users logged into the system. the current users can be printed with the command **whoami**.

-  The command **su** lets you borrow the permissions from another user to run commands, if no user is especified, it defaults to use the **root** user.
+  The command **su** (**switch user**)lets you borrow the permissions from another user to run commands, if no user is especified, it defaults to use the **root** user.

 ### Sudoers

-if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command.
+if a user needs to run a command with root privileges, it has to be added to the list of sudoes, so it can execute the **sudo** command, and then it will be able to use privileged commands.
+So with **sudo** it is possible for a user to run programs with the privileges of another user, tipically the superuser (root)

-in latest linux distributions you have to go to the file /etc/sudoers.d directorie and create a file, with the name of the user who needs to be granted access.
+This is done through the sudoers file.
+In latest linux distributions you have to go to the file _**/etc/sudoers.d**_ directorie and create a file, with the name of the user who needs to be granted access.

 in previous linux distributuions, you had to use the **visudo** program to add a line at the file /etc/sudoers.
+The sudoers file, cannot or must not be edited with a normal text editor.

 **NOTE**: The default command line prompt is dollar **$** for normal users and **#** for the root or superuser.